Open Enrollment FAQs for the Employee

 What is the difference between a co-pay vs. co-insurance?

 Coinsurance is the percentage of eligible health care expenses the plan pays after you meet your required deductible.
 You are responsible for paying the remaining difference.
-Copays are a defined amount you are asked to pay for covered, routine visits such as doctor exams, as well as many prescriptions.
-Copays do not apply towards your deductible or out-of-pocket maximum.
+Whereas a co-pay is a fixed dollar amount you pay for covered expenses.

 What is an Out-of-Pocket maximum?